 Tarrant County is part of the Texas County and District Retirement System (TCDRS).
-TCDRS has over 760 employers and over 290,000 members and retirees.
-While the County is part of TCDRS, the Tarrant County Commissioners Court defines the benefit plan for County employees and retirees.
+TCDRS has over 780 employers and over 305,000 members and retirees.
+While the County is a part of TCDRS, the Tarrant County Commissioners Court defines the benefit plan for county employees and retirees.

 The basic plan options include:

 A county employee is eligible for retirement if any of the following criteria are met:

 |Vested at Age 60||8 years of full-time service|

 |Rule of 75||75 points = age + years of service|

 See the Actuarial Information for the County below:

 Unfunded actuarial accrued liability (UAAL)

 Remaining amortization period